drepaul70/paulAnalyst/README.md

 # Hi there, I'm K.P.
-Asaolu Data Analyst
+Asaolu, a Data Analyst.

 ---